If you are grieving...

 Again there are no quick/easy answers, and the details you'll have to figure out as you go along, but here are some simple, general things I learned that I think you should keep in mind to help yourself get started.

 TRY TO KEEP BUSY.
-After that flurry of activity immediately afterwards (taking care of bills, the funeral, wills, etc), getting back to the task of day-to-day living can feel impossible initially, because your day-to-day life is radically changed...and anyone who was basically holding your hand initially is ready to get back to their life.
-In short, as the dust settles, the reality of the loss seems to really kick in.
-This "second wave" of grief typically hits 3-6 months after the initial loss (although like everything else, it can vary).
-So keeping busy in other ways can help.
+After that flurry of activity immediately afterwards (taking care of bills, the funeral, wills, etc), getting back to the task of day-to-day living can feel impossible initially, because your day-to-day life is radically changed...and anyone who was basically holding your hand earlier is ready to get back to their life.
+In short, as the dust settles, the reality of the loss really kicks in.
+This "second wave" of grief typically hits around 3-6 months after the initial loss (although like everything else, it can vary).

+Keeping busy can help.
 There's nothing wrong with having those days when you don't do a thing - in fact you should allow for that, especially early on; it's OK.
 But you should try to keep busy as much as possible; if not, you're much more prone to sitting there dwelling on everything, which is like sitting in quicksand.
-Some of that is inevitable, but it's worth it to try and minimize it.
+Try to minimize it by not just sitting there.
 If you're still working and/or taking care of dependents, that obviously minimizes idle time, but you need activities or things that are for YOU as well.
-For starters - and I know it's harder now with covid and all that - try to get out!
-Get with family, friends, whoever makes you feel better in general.
+For starters, try to get out!
+Get with family, friends, whoever is willing and makes you feel better in general.
 Take walks.
 A bike ride.
 A drive.
 Shop.
 Read.
 Work out.
 Whatever.
-Maybe consider a pet.
+Maybe consider a pet, if you don't have one.
 Get back into your favorite hobbies, or try new ones.
 Reach out to new social groups if your old ones change (meetup.com may help here; most areas have many local chapters for all kinds of interests and ages).
 Churches often have them too, and you're not required to have the same beliefs, nor are they all about "church stuff."

-Whatever works for you...the point is to try and to keep moving.
+Whatever works for you...but the point is to try and to keep moving.

-Of course if being alone helps (some people prefer that, and you might at times), OK, but even then, try to do something.
-Even something as simple as yard work or house work (we all know how much fun that is, right?) beats doing nothing.
-Keeping busy is good, as it focuses attention elsewhere and can help you get through the day - and again, this is often a day-at-a-time thing.
-(That all said, if you have days where you just binge watch movies or shows, that's OK too!)
+Of course if being alone helps (some people prefer that, and you might at times), fine, but even then, try to do something.
+Read a book.
+Watch some favorite TV or movies.
+Even something like gardening/yard work or house work (we all know how much fun that is, right?) beats doing nothing.
+Keeping busy is good, as it focuses some attention elsewhere and so can help you get through the day - and again, this is often a day-at-a-time thing.

 SPOIL YOURSELF.
 This is literally a trip to hell and back, so why not try to ease that pain by spoiling yourself?
 God knows you've earned it, and more importantly, NEED it.
-You don't have to go crazy; even the simplest or smallest things can help.
+You don't have to go crazy; the simplest of things here and there can help.
 Sleep late when you can, if you feel like it.
 Indulge in some activity you like, but might normally avoid due to cost or whatever.
-Go shop and buy yourself something...even something as simple as a nice meal out (hopefully with family or friends) or a fine bottle of wine.
+Go shopping and buy yourself something...even something as simple as a nice meal out (hopefully with family or friends) or a fine bottle of wine.
 Take a day trip somewhere.
 Indulge in something hobby related you hadn't otherwise planned to spend the money on.
 You get the idea.
-And if you can afford to do something more lavish like a vacation or a new car or whatever, why not?
+And if (I say if) you can afford to do something more lavish like a vacation or a new car or whatever, why not?
 The point is you need some pampering at a time like this.
 Don't hesitate to do it.

 GRIEF COUNSELING.
 Not everyone cares for the idea, but it may be worth trying if you're struggling.
 It helped me a lot, because basically I had no one to really unload on or talk to about it at the time (long story), and needed it badly.
 I also strongly recommend someone who specializes in grief counseling over a general therapist.
 And by the way, your general family doctor is not the answer (although they may have some referrals).
 This isn't a sprained elbow.
 If you're not sure where to start, search the internet for your area.
 Some places (like local/state government) may even offer grief counseling for free vs the expense of professionals.
 There are also group counseling sessions, which can help because you're with people who "get it" and you realize you're not the only one with such experiences.
-In my case, I got lucky: I found a grief counselor who also suffered a premature loss, so I knew she could relate to a lot of what I was feeling.
-That was huge.
-Regardless, it's worth considering.
+One way or the other, it's worth considering.
 What do you have to lose?

 TAKE CARE OF YOURSELF - PHYSICALLY, MENTALLY, SPIRITUALLY.
 In general, the better you take care of yourself physically, the better you're feel emotionally.
 Exercise as you're able, not just because it's healthy, but again, it gets you focused on something else.
 You don't have to go crazy with it.
 Do what you can; even brisk walks can help.

 As for the spiritual part, I'm no priest; your beliefs are your business.
-As challenging as it is at a time like this, try to keep in mind the potential comfort and strength you may find from your beliefs through prayer, meditation, church services and fellowship, whatever.
+But in a time like this, try to keep in mind the potential comfort and strength you may find from your beliefs through prayer, meditation, church services and fellowship, whatever.

 Also remember it's normal to question your beliefs in a time like this; getting angry (OK, furious) at God, even questioning His existence.
 Been there/done that.
 I would only suggest keeping in mind that believing in God doesn't mean nothing bad will ever happen to us or our loved ones, unfortunately.
 I don't pretend to understand it all; it's something you will have to work through on your own terms.